-Programs such as the Microsoft Dialer (Programs -> Accessories -> Phone Dialer on Win95 and NT), Outlook, Goldmine, and ACT! are TAPI compliant, so they allow calls to be dialed using these applications with the NexPath TSP installed.
+Programs such as the Microsoft Dialer (Programs -> Accessories -> Phone Dialer on Win98/ME and WinNT, and Programs -> Accessories -> Communications -> Phone Dialer on Win2000), Outlook, Goldmine, and ACT! are TAPI compliant, so they allow calls to be dialed using these applications with the Nex-Path TSP installed.
 You should consult the documentation for these programs on how to select the address and line to work with the NexPath Telephony Server.